 The Unlimited Plan, priced at only $14 per month, is perfect for freelancers and bloggers.
 It has all the regular features that one may require to kickstart their freelancing business or blog.
 Features include domain connectivity, removal of Wix Adverts, 10 GB of storage and unlimited bandwidth, and Wix vouchers and Premium Apps.
 It also allows you to upload up to 1 hour of video.

-Business & Ecommerce Plans by Wix are perfect to scale up your online store.
+Business & Ecommerce Plans by Wix are perfect for scaling up your online store.

 The three plans are as follows: